mmctl/easycrypt-ext/README.md

    you should be good to go.

 And you're done!
 The extra integration features should now load automatically alongside EasyCrypt Ext and work out of the box.
-Usage and configuration of the available features are detailed in [Features, Commands, and Keybindings](#features-commands-and-keybindings).
+The available features and corresponding commands are further detailed in [Features, Commands, and Keybindings](#features-commands-and-keybindings).
 For further improvement of your experience, check out [Enhancements](#enhancements) or [Tips and Tricks](#tips-and-tricks)!